Pulse dialing: Pulse rate and coding

-In popular culture, tapping was used in the film Red Dragon as a way for prisoner Hannibal Lecter to dial out on a phone with no dialling mechanism.
-The same technique was also used by the character Phantom Phreak in the film Hackers.

 Successors

-It was recognized as early as the 1940s that dialing could be faster and more accurate with push buttons, but this was too unreliable in customer trials until transistors transformed the industry.
+It was recognized as early as the 1910s that push buttons were faster than rotary dials, when the first panel switches used keys for dialing at the operator stations.
+In the 1940s, Bell Laboratories conducted field trials of pushbutton telephones for customer dialing to determine accuracy and efficiency.
+However, the technology of using mechanical reed relays was too unreliable until transistors transformed the industry.
 In 1963, the Bell System introduced to the public dual-tone multi-frequency (DTMF) technology under the name Touch-Tone, which was a trademark in the U.S. until 1984.
 The Touch-Tone system used push-button telephones.
-In the decades after 1963, rotary dials were gradually phased out on new telephone models in favor of keypads and the primary dialing method to the central office became touchtone dialing, but most central office systems still support rotary telephones today.
+In the decades after 1963, rotary dials were gradually phased out on new telephone models in favor of keypads and the primary dialing method to the central office became touchtone dialing.
+Most central office systems still support rotary telephones today.
 Some keypad telephones have a switch or configuration method for the selection of tone or pulse dialing.

 Mobile telephones and most voice-over-IP systems use out-of-band signaling and do not send any digits until the entire number has been keyed by the user.
 Many VoIP systems are based on the Session Initiation Protocol (SIP), which uses a form of Uniform Resource Identifiers (URI) for addressing, instead of digits alone.